 We highly recommend fine slicing (omega 0.1o) with careful attention paid to speed and transmission (this is sample dependent - diffraction quality and radiation sensitivity and beamline dependent).
 On I03:

 These suggestions for data collection settings only apply to the default beamline energy of 12.7 keV, or very close by.
 Transmission should be reduced substantially at lower energies and increased at higher to reflect the varying interaction of photons with the sample.
 The settings were derived with the 100 micron aperture.
-If you have a smaller crystal and are using the 50 or 20 micron apertures, then you should increase the transmission, and reduce the total exposure time accordingly, if you have issues with insufficient spots found for indexing.
+If you have a smaller crystal and are using the 50 or 20 micron apertures, then you should increase the transmission if you have issues with insufficient spots found for indexing.
+It is important to remember to reduce the total exposure time accordingly to avoid radiation damage.
 A smaller aperture does not reduce radiation damage to the illuminated volume, so consider using multiple crystals.

 Collecting highly redundant, low dose data can be an effective way to collect high quality data, particularly if used in conjunction with random reorientation of the crystal using the multi-axis SmarGon goniometer.
 In this case using 1/4, 1/2, 1 X your usual transmission for 3 x 360o sweeps of a randomly reorientated crystal (chi=0/10/20) can be a useful strategy for a wide variety of use cases.